-Korg Volca Modular Notes
+Korg Volca Notes

 I’ve managed to get myself a Korg Volca Modular and have been having a bit of fun playing around with it.
 I’m not going to do a review or get into the detailed specifications – there are loads of reviews online.
 I’m more interested in its hacking potential!